openregister-attic/rails-picker-example/guide-api-client.md

-(DRAFT) How to integrate a Registers-backed Location Picker into a Rails project
+(DRAFT/INCOMPLETE) How to integrate a Registers-backed Location Picker into a Rails project
 ===

 This guide will show you how to: